yairgd/yairgd.github.io/content/post/linux_gadget_device.md

 I will use stm32mp157 EVK board to demonstrate using Linux USB gadget API and define the Linux device as a mass storage drive and keyboard on the same USB OTG device.
 This EVB has a CPU named stm32mp157.

 ## config Kernel modules
-It has to config the following module Mass storae driver in the Liunx kernel:
+It has to config the following module Mass storage driver in the Linux kernel:
 ```bash
 Symbol: USB_MASS_STORAGE [=m]
    Type  : tristate